keeyanajones/keeyanajones/README.md

 - Research & Development

 ### 🌟 What I Bring to the Table
-- Experience in creating engaging user experiences
+- 25+ Years of Experience in creating engaging user experiences
 - Passion for pushing technological boundaries
 - Strong focus on innovation and creativity
 - Commitment to continuous learning